Constantijn-Dinklo/3D_Noise_Modelling/README.md

 #### Materials
 In Test_Cnossos a material can be assigned to each line segment in the cross section to describe the material in that part of the cross section.
 Currently the algorithm supports three materials, as the input consists of three types.
 Buildings are always reflecting with a material 'A0'.
-This does not absorb any noise and has a sigma of 20000 kPa.s/m^2 The ground material input has a absorbtion value of either 0 or 1.
+This does not absorb any noise and has a sigma of 20000 kPa.s/m^2 The ground material input has a absorption value of either 0 or 1.
 For these values the respective materials 'G' and 'C' are selected.
 The 'G' material does not absorb any sound and has a sigma of 20000 kPa.s/m^2. (refered to as asphalt or concrete) the 'C' material does absorb all sound (g = 1) and has a sigma of 80 kPa.s/m^2. (refered to as turf, grass, loose soil) However, in reality there are many more materials with different characteristics.

 #### Barriers
-Noise barriers, placed along highways, are not commonly represented (correctly) in the dtm.
-They are also not part of the BAG (Building adress data of the Netherlands).
+Noise barriers, placed along highways, are not commonly represented (correctly) in the DTM.
+They are also not part of the BAG (Building address data of the Netherlands).
 Usually they are represented by means a line with a certain height.
 The algorithm does not support this, therefore this can either be added in the code, or barriers should be added as a building to the input.

+#### Semantics
+For now, the code only reads in the absorption index if set as 'bodemfactor' and the building part id if set as 'part_id'.

 ## Authors